Bake Play Smile

 Can I use mini filled Easter Eggs in Easter Brownies?

-Absolutely - caramel, Turkish Delight or peppermint filled eggs make indulgent surprises in every bite!
+Absolutely - flavors such as caramel, Turkish Delight, or peppermint-filled eggs make indulgent surprises in every bite!
+Freeze them first so the filling doesn't melt into nothingness.

 Can Easter Brownies be gluten-free?